 Over the years, local herders have gained a negative reputation, as culprits who allow their animals to graze on protected rangelands, burning grass misguided by the notion that burning improves the new grass crop and not practicing sustainable herding.
 As custodians of natural resources, herders were addressed to highlight their significant contribution to management and protection of natural resources.

-With the support the Lesotho Association of Non-Formal Education (LANFE), the engagement with the herders was facilitated through dialogue and linking key messages and principles of ReNOKA to the audience, whilst probing the participants to identify benefits of maintaining healthy natural environments.
+With the support of the Lesotho Association of Non-Formal Education (LANFE), the engagement with the herders was facilitated through dialogue and linking key messages and principles of ReNOKA to the audience, whilst probing the participants to identify benefits of maintaining healthy natural environments.
 LANFE has been working in rural Lesotho for over 40 years in the advancement of non-formal education and in particular herders night schools.
 Other stakeholders at the event included Sisters of Good Shepherd, Wool and Mohair promotion Project (WAMPP) and Lesotho Highlands Water Project (LHDA).

 Speaking at the event, a herders’ representative, Mabesebese Mahamo said, “we are grateful for events like this because, as herders we are at different levels of understanding on environmental issues and constant engagements will help improve sustainable practices amongst us”.
 Ntate Mahamo, further requested that authorities should meet them halfway by fencing wetlands because they are as dangerous to the animals that are sometimes stuck either in the mud or within thorny vegetation.

 Minister of Water, Honorable Kemiso Mosenene, in his address encouraged herders to paractice sustainable grazing.